millebe3/minimalistic-weather/design/xmlDesign.md

 #XML parsing using SAX
-The objective is for this class to take some XML and return a linked-list tree.
+The objective is for this class to take some XML and return a tree.

 ##anatomy of a tree
-thre tree returneds
+the tree returned is used for traversing time periods.
+It's subdivided into 24h periods, then 12h, then 6h, then 3h, making it a binary tree.

-           root node
+a node (Node class):
-       /   /    |  \   \
-     day1 day2 day3 ... dayN
-    /   \
-  12h   12h
- /   \ /   \
-3h  ......
-3h
+* timestamp
+* right child
+* left child

-a 3h period node (Node class):
+a 3h period leaf (Weather class):
 * timestamp
 * temperature
   * high (int; Fahrenheit/Celcius)